 This is the farthest that you should trim.

 If you can’t contain yourself and must keep going you’re going to hit the quick like this and the blood will begin to flow.

-This was 1/4 off a sliver after the above the picture. (this was not done intentional and my dog didn’t even flinch when it happened because it was such a small amount BUT if you go further it’s going to begin hurt)
+This was 1/4 off a sliver after the above picture. (this was not done intentionally and my dog didn’t even flinch when it happened because it was such a small amount BUT if you go further it’s going to hurt)

 A Few Tips On Trimming Black Nails On a Dog:

 If your dog has white and black nails you can use the white nails as a guide to where the quick may be on the black nails but keep in mind that all nails are different and the quick may be longer or shorter on other nails.

 Cut your dog’s nails from underneath and not from the top.

 If you don’t see a grey dot for whatever reason and you’re getting nervous either apply pressure to your dog’s nail and see if they react or just stop cutting.